GreysonPMeyer/Omni-Search/README.md

 # Omni Search
 Welcome to the Omni Search!
-This tool helps users find similar art pieces based on input parameters and art type by analyzing and comparing the input art image with images in a restricted version of the OmniArt Dataset.
-Whether you're an artist seeking inspiration or simply curious about art, this project provides an easy way to discover similar artwork.
+This tool helps users find art pieces from the OmniArt dataset that are similar to an input image.
+Whether you're an artist seeking inspiration or simply excited to find new art, this project provides an easy way to explore the OmniArt dataset in a more specific fashion.

 ## Table of Contents
 1. [About](#about)